Table of Contents

 The Most Important Models of Personality

-The most recent and universally acknowledged model of personality is the Big Five Model (Five-factor model).
+It is the most recent and universally acknowledged model of personality.
 Over the last two decades, it was used in approximately 3,000 scientific studies.
 In this Big Five model, you can recognize parts of other models of personality.
+It is based on the fact that some words are used to describe the same traits of a personality of the same person.
+Thus, it is based on association between words and not neuropsychological experiments. the model uses five dimensions to describe and summarize human personality and psyche.
+These are:

 Eysencks 3 dimensions of personality (1953)